 The motion profile for the velocity consists of an acceleration, a deceleration, and a maximum velocity.

 The settings for the motion profile for the velocity are valid for both directions of movement.

-Acceleration Ramp and Deceleration Ramp
+Type of Acceleration Ramp and Deceleration Ramp

-The integrated drive uses a linear ramp for acceleration and deceleration.
+The integrated drive provides a linear ramp and a motor-optimized ramp for acceleration and deceleration.